Ask any traveler which African countries are the best to visit and they will surely mention South Africa right away.

 No trip to Cape Town is complete without visiting Robben Island.
 The island lies just over four miles off of the South Africa coast.
 The prison on Robben Island was first used in the 1600s and it is unknown just how many political prisoners passed through its gates.

-It was here that Nelson Mandela was imprisoned for 18 years during the country’s Apartheid era.
+It was here, Robben Island that Nelson Mandela was imprisoned for 18, of his 27 year imprisonment during the country’s Apartheid era.
 Since Mandela’s release, Robben Island has become a UNESCO World Heritage Site due to its significance in South Africa’s history.

 Springbok Experience Rugby Museum